richbachman/postcss-fontsize/README.md

 # PostCSS FontSize [![Build Status][ci-img]][ci]

 [PostCSS] plugin that generates REM based font-size and line-height for every fontsize declaration.
 The line-height will be 1.5 times the fontsize value.
-A fallback pixel based font-size and line-height is also generated.
+A fallback option using pixel based font-size and line-height can also be generated.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/richbachman/postcss-fontsize.svg